 - See the answers to other questions about Long-COVID in the ANA FAQs.

 - Remember, the best way to prevent PASC, or Long-COVID is to avoid a COVID infection.

 Information for the general public

-- Get vaccinated.
+- Get vaccinated, and get a booster.
 If you haven’t been vaccinated yet, find a site here.

-- Prevent infection by not touching your face, eyes, nose, or mouth.
+- Help prevent infection by not touching your face, eyes, nose, or mouth.

 - Frequently wash your hands.
 If away from home, use a hand sanitizer.
 Upon returning home, wash your hands for at least 20 seconds with warm water and soap.
 Always wash your hands before eating and after using the restroom.

-- Learn more about vaccination and the answers to frequently asked questions about COVID-19 vaccines at Vaccine Facts 4 Nurses.
+- Learn more about vaccination and the answers to frequently asked questions about COVID-19 vaccines here.

 - See also: Your COVID-19 Toolkit – find information on masks, treatments, vaccines, and testing in your community.